-Policy LU 8.7 Access to Parks and Recreation.
+Access to Parks and Recreation.
 Provide attractive, comfortable, and safe pedestrian and cyclist access to public parks and recreational facilities in and near equity priority communities.

-U 8.8 Streetscape and Safety Improvements.
+Streetscape and Safety Improvements.
 Work with residents in equity priority communities to identify sidewalk, lighting, landscaping, and roadway improvements needed to improve routes to parks, schools, recreation facilities, and other destinations within the community.
-Prioritize investments to address health disparities in equity priority communities in the annual Capital Improvement Program.
+Prioritize investments that address health disparities in equity priority communities in the annual Capital Improvement Program.

-Action LU 8.9 Equity Priority Community Mapping.
+Equity Priority Community Mapping.
 Regularly update the map identifying equity priority communities with data from CalEnviroScreen or other sources, including information from community members.

-Action LU 8.10 Equity Priority Communities Plan.
+Equity Priority Communities Plan.
 Prepare a plan for the equity priority communities that addresses the needs of each community, including health, safety, and improved circulation with community input.
 The plan shall seek to ensure the streets in each community are measurably safe, include ADA accessibility, and have adequate on-street parking.
-Changes included in the plan shall be developed and enacted with the express purposes of improving health, safety, and welfare for the members of each community.
+Changes included in the plan shall be developed and enacted with the expressed purpose of improving health, safety, and welfare of the members of each community.

 City Services.
-Work with residents in equity priority communities to identify services that the City or other partners could provide to improve safety, sanitation, and security in these neighborhoods.
+Work with residents in equity priority communities to improve services provided by the City or other partners related to safety, sanitation, and security in these neighborhoods.

-2 Neighborhood Beautification.
-Support and promote neighborhood clean-up and beautification initiatives in equity priority communities, including in partnership with neighborhood organizations.
+Neighborhood Beautification.
+Support and promote neighborhood clean-up and beautification initiatives in equity priority communities, including street tree planting and maintenance, through partnerships with neighborhood organizations.